DanLeEpicMan/website/content/writing/certain-level.md

 Furthermore, the barrier of entry for using technology becomes lower every year.
 Tech skills are increasingly becoming more accessible to those in other degrees, and even those without degrees.

 Granted, using technology is not at all what a tech degree prepares you for.
-Saying such a thing is no different than saying mathematics teaches you how to add numbers together.
-But this leads me directly into the my broader criticism.
+Saying such a thing is no different from saying mathematics teaches you how to add numbers together.
+But this leads me directly into my broader criticism.

 > This certain level of arrogance encompasses the negligence of skill acquisition and methodology, and focuses only on results.

-Truth of the matter is that many of these people whom neglect non-technical skills also have little regard for actually learning.
+Truth of the matter is that many of these people who neglect non-technical skills also have little regard for actually learning.
 Instead, the focus is to pick and choose the things that maximize results.
 While a tech degree teaches more than using technology, that's effectively what these people get out of it.

 ## Demands of Industry